Code-Institute-Submissions/CI-MS1-You-in-Africa/README.md

 ### 1. Strategy
 Project Goals:

-* To learn about what the project is
+* To learn about what the project is.

-* To be able to easily donate and increase donations
+* To be able to easily donate and increase donations.

-* Create a website that is visually appealing, and fully responsive on all devices and screen sizes
+* Create a website that is visually appealing, and fully responsive on all devices and screen sizes.

 Customer Goals:
 * Website clear and user friendly.
 Explain as much as possible about the project, but keep it short and simple to not overwhelm.

-* Easy way to donate
+* Easy way to donate.

-*
+* Inspire people to become a volunteer.

 ### 2. Scope
 I have decided to keep th

 * Learn more about the project

 * Easy way to apply to become a volunteers

 * Contact with a question

 * Visit social media channels

 ### 3. Structure